 What Caused the Protests in Peru?

-Is Machu Picchu really closed indefinitely?
-When will Machu Picchu reopen?
+Is Machu Picchu really closed?

 Is it safe to travel to Peru at the moment?